- Optimizely X Web Experimentation

 Once your experiment is set up, you can access your variations from either the Sections or Combinations tabs.
 The Sections tab displays a complete list of the sections you created for your experiment, along with all the variations contained within each one.
 Just click on the name of the variation or the Edit button to view and update the variation within the Visual Editor.

-You can view the actual outputted combinations themselves from within the Combinations tab.
+If you would prefer to simply view the actual outputted combinations themselves, you can do so from within the Combinations tab.
 Just click on the name of the combination you want to view to open it in the Visual Editor.

 Results for an MVT work like a typical experiment, with data gathered for each of the combinations.